-A continuation of Real Estate real estate industry.
-Includes a basic approach to brokerage and licensing as applied to the State of Oregon covering operating an office, selling, and odvertising.
-Introduces student to accepted standards of ethical conduct, property management, titles, valuation, and developments.
+A continuation of Real Estate Principles I to further prepare for entry into the real estate industry.
+Includes a basic approach to brokerage and licensing as applied to the State of Oregon covering operating an office, selling, and advertising.
+Introduces student to accepted standards of ethical conduct, property management, titles, valuation, planning, zoning, urban renewal, public housing and developments.